Campbell County, KY · Probate Cost

 Probate Overview for Campbell County, Kentucky

-Campbell County's population of approximately 93,584 places it in the upper quarter of jurisdictions by population, in the suburban tier where probate volume has grown alongside residential development.
 The Campbell County District Court in Alexandria processes a moderate number of estate filings, and cases often move more efficiently here than in the state's busiest courts.
+The typical probate timeline runs 6-12 months.

 Filing Fees and Court Costs in Campbell County

-• Kentucky District Court filing fees for probate matters in Campbell County include charges for filing the initial petition, obtaining letters testamentary or of administration, and recording required inventories and settlements.
+• Filing fees at the Campbell County District Court in Alexandria include the initial petition, letters testamentary or of administration, and inventory recording.

 The Probate Process in Campbell County